Standing Out in the Crowd

 How MacuLogix and the AdaptDx Are Unique in the World of Eye Care

 Slowly and then gradually, this device became the standard of care in practices and now is an invaluable component of every glaucoma examination.
 In my opinion, there isn’t anything better on the market for functional changes of the optic nerve than the Visual Field Analyzer.
-The AdaptDx dark adaptometer is going to similarly change the game for diagnosing patients with AMD, the leading cause of adult blindness in the Western world – and the best part?
+The AdaptDx® dark adaptometer is going to similarly change the game for measuring dark adaptation, which can be useful in the detection of AMD, the leading cause of adult blindness in the Western world – and the best part?
 It’s catching on even faster!

 The Humphrey Field Analyzer (HFA™) Perimeter was introduced back in 1984 and helps eye care professionals detect dysfunction in central and peripheral vision, making it ideal for diagnosing and managing eye disease such as glaucoma.
 Prior to the HFA becoming the standard of care, many patients were simply going blind from this devastating disease because it wasn’t being caught and managed early enough.
 Much like AMD, glaucoma progression can be tamed and blindness avoided if it is recognized in its early stages.
 This is why many ophthalmologists and optometrists were so eager to take advantage of this advance in medical technology.
 However, despite this enthusiasm, the HFA took nearly 20 years to become standard of care for glaucoma in the eye care profession!

 In contrast, the AdaptDx automated dark adaptometer is earning its place much more quickly in the industry both clinically and in the minds of people due to 3 major components: